 These are the best Android apps you can download for your phone or tablet.
-Whether its brand new or you’re just looking for something different.
-With nearly 2.8 million apps on the Google Play Store, finding the best ones can be a challenge.
+Whether it is brand new or you’re just looking for something different.
+With nearly 2.8 million apps on the Google Play Store, finding the best ones can often be a challenge.

-Below we’ve round up our favorite Android apps of all kinds.
+Below we’ve round-up our favorite Android apps of all kinds.
 These will help with productivity, let you have fun, play games and lose weight.
-Or just be entertained for hours on end.
+Not to mention be entertained for hours on end.
 Especially on that big new 6.2-inch Galaxy S8+ display.

 While some of these apps may cost a few dollars or have in-app purchases, most of them are completely free.
 That said, usually paid apps deliver a better experience, and are worth the small price.
 Whether this is your first Android, or you’ve had them for years, these are the best Android apps you should install.
 We have a little of something for everyone.

 Best Android Apps

 Android supports many different devices of all shapes, sizes, and manufacturers, and the apps are too.
 Which means our list will work whether you have the latest Galaxy S7 with Android 7.0 Nougat or an old tablet with Android 4.4 Kit.
 Most are completely backward compatible.
 That said, select games and other intensive apps may require a more modern device.

 Apps get optimized for small screen Android devices, to the biggest of 10-inch tablets.
 The tablet app selection isn’t the biggest, but most apps still work just fine on tablets of any size.
 In the end, any and these apps will deliver a great experience, are fun games, or will keep you entertained for hours.

 We have a huge list below of the best Android apps broken down by category.
 Then, continue reading for additional details and links to download many of our favorites.
 It’s a big list, so lets get started.